AHobbitTalksData/SQL/SQL for Data Science/README.md

 University of California, Davis |  Coursera

 You can find here my answers for the graded quizzes.
-Also, the document called **Yelp_Dataset.sql** contains all the code for the final assignment and a little project we did with the YELP database.
+Also, the document called **Yelp_Dataset.sql** contains the code for the final assignment and a little project.